 Backtracking

-The N-Queens problem is a classic example where backtracking is effective.
-The goal is to place N chess queens on an N×N chessboard such that no two queens threaten each other (no two queens share the same row, column, or diagonal).
+The N-Queens problem asks you to place N chess queens on an N×N chessboard such that no two queens threaten each other (no two queens share the same row, column, or diagonal).

 function isSafe(board, row, col, N) {